marciofreire/KANNEDS/README.md

 -	KANNEDS_VARIABLES_FINAL.csv: Table containing the clinical variables used.

 To run the code, please proceed as follow:
-1. Download the files and put them in the same folder;
+1. Download the files keeping the folder Input;
 2. Install a Python v3.6.9 environment with Keras v2.2.4 and Tensorflow v1.12 packages;
 3. Run the Python code.